Economic Shocks, Opportunity Costs, and the Supply of Politicians: Introduction

-Second, we add to the literature on the political consequences of economic shocks.
-A growing number of papers documents that voting results respond to macro shocks, such as import competition \citep{Autor,dippel2022}, economic crisis \citep{Barros2019}, automation \citep{anelli2019}, and austerity reforms \citep{Fetzer2019}.
-Similarly, at the individual level, many studies document that changes in economic conditions affect individuals' policy preferences, including support for redistribution and welfare provision \citep[e.g.][]{margalit2013, marten2019, Ahlquist2020, ballardrosa2021}.
-In terms of political participation, the literature has focused mostly on turnout and has found mixed results, ranging from turnout increasing with local unemployment rates \citep{charles2013, burden2014}, decreasing after individual job loss \citep{emmenegger2017, oestermann2023}, or not being affected at all by income changes \citep{jungkunz2022, geys2024}.
-Our contribution to this strand of literature is to show that economic shocks not only affect the demand of voters, but also impact the supply side of politics.
-In particular, we document how layoffs increase individuals' propensity to enter the political system, either as members of a political party or as candidates in local elections.
-In addition, our mass-layoff identification strategy, together with the size and granularity of our data, allows us to exploit exogenous changes in personal economic conditions and study the mechanisms behind individuals' decisions to engage with politics after a layoff.
+Our paper contributes to two main strands of research.
+First, we speak to the literature on the political consequences of economic shocks.
+A large body of work shows that voting outcomes are influenced by macro shocks, such as import competition \citep{colantone2018, Autor, dippel2022}, economic crisis \citep{deBromhead2013, Funke2016, Barros2019}, automation \citep{Frey2018, anelli2019, Im2019}, and austerity policies \citep{Fetzer2019, GalofreVila2021, DuqueGabriel2025}.\footnote{For a comprehensive review of the literature linking economic shocks to the rise of populism, see \cite{Guriev2022}.} Similarly, at the individual level, many studies document that changes in economic conditions affect citizens' policy preferences, including support for redistribution and welfare provision \citep{margalit2013, marten2019, Ahlquist2020, ballardrosa2021}.
+In terms of political participation, the literature has focused mostly on voter turnout and has found mixed results, ranging from turnout increasing with local unemployment rates \citep{charles2013, burden2014}, decreasing after individual job loss \citep{emmenegger2017, oestermann2023}, or not being affected at all by income changes \citep{jungkunz2022, geys2024}.

+We add to this strand of literature by revealing that economic shocks affect not only the \textit{demands} of voters, but also impact the \textit{supply} side of politics.
+Specifically, we document that layoffs increase individuals' propensity to enter the political system, both as members of a political party and as candidates in local elections.
+The effects increase with several measures of individual competence, suggesting that negative labor market shocks can improve the quality of political entrants.
+To the best of our knowledge, we are the first to study the causal impact of changes in individual economic conditions on political participation using administrative data and an identification strategy that exploits individuals' exposure to exogenous layoff shocks.